A conversation between Scott Mainwaring, Intel Labs and Michael Likosky, Senior Fellow,

 So information depends on a series of infrastructures.
 And alternative infrastructures are emerging in the interstices of formal ventures as the relationship between government and private interest in infrastructure changes.
 Attending to new conjunctures of information and infrastructures accordingly becomes an important analytical task.

-This workshop series begins a conversation about information and infrastructures at the intersection of the digital, legal, financial, spatial, experiential, technical, and indeed architectural.
+This workshop continues our conversation about information and infrastructures at the intersection of the digital, legal, financial, spatial, experiential, technical, and indeed architectural.
 We want to get at how things are plumbed and wired, how people do things when the systems underneath things can no longer be taken for granted.